apache/tvm/docs/install/docker.rst

 Docker Images
 =============
 We provide several prebuilt docker images to quickly try out tvm.
-These images are also helpful to do demo/tutorials of TVM.
+These images are also helpful run through TVM demo and tutorials.
 You can get the docker images via the following steps.
 We need `docker <https://docs.docker.com/engine/installation/>`_ and `nvidia-docker <https://github.com/NVIDIA/nvidia-docker/>`_ if we want to use cuda.